realminhnguyen/FinTech-Case-Study/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

-    The major trends and innovations in the Personal Finance/Online Banking domain include the growth of digital-only banks without traditional physical branches, Financial Literacy and education, and AI-Powered Financial Management.
+    The major trends and innovations in the Personal Finance/Online Banking domain include the growth of "digital-only banks without traditional physical branches" *according to Glimpse*, Financial Literacy and education, and AI-Powered Financial Management.

     Notable trends include retail investing, robo-advisors, pay-over-time services, and security measures.
 * What are the other major companies in this domain?